Thinkify/load-testing-locust/README.md

 ## Setup
 Locust is supported on Python 3.6, 3.7 and 3.8.

-1. Clone the repo.
+1. Clone the repo and change directory to project root.

-        cd load_testing_locust
+        git clone https://github.com/Thinkify/load_testing_locust.git && cd load_testing_locust

-2. If using virtualenv(recommended):
+2. Run:

-        virtualenv .env && source .env/bin/activate && pip3 install -r requirements.txt

-3. Without virtualenv:

-        pip3 install -r requirements.txt
+        ./setup.sh

+    This takes care of creating a virtualenv, installing all requirements and setting up pre-commit hooks.

 ## Usage

 #### Web UI
 Run `locust` command from project root.
 The web interface should start at localhost:8089.
-Open this page and specify number of users, hatch rate and host name before starting the test.
+Open this page in a browser and specify number of users, hatch rate and host name before starting the test.

 #### Command Line
 Run the following command to start locust without the web UI: